Telluride Adaptive Sports Program

 - Wearing approved face masks

 - Testing for specific disease before TASP activity

 - Physical distancing outdoors when possible

-- If you have a specific condition or general request for stricter precautions during your time at TASP, please make that request at time of booking.
-Examples could include requesting a fully vaccinated instructor or co-instructor.
-Masks to be worn at all times.
-Meet for your ski/ride lesson outdoors.
-Physically distancing when possible outdoors.
+- If you have a specific condition or general request for stricter precautions during your time at TASP, please contact our office or make that request at time of booking.

-- We are all here to support each other through this process.
-Please, if you have questions or requests, never hesitate to contact our office to speak with Tim McGough, TASP Program Director.
+If you have questions or requests, please contact our office to speak with Tim McGough, TASP Program Director.